The short answer is "No!"

 All trainees must complete Non-Police Personnel Vetting Level 1.
-This is so that Wiltshire Police can be confident that the operational team members are suitable to care for missing and vulnerable adults and children, and to have access to Police premises, and be given access to sensitive & restricted information.
+This is so that Wiltshire Police can be confident that the operational team members are suitable to care for missing and vulnerable adults and children, to have unsupervised access to Police premises, and be given access to sensitive & restricted information.

-Wiltshire Search and Rescue works on an on-call system and all operational members are required to use an app or SMS messages to signal whether they are available to attend a callout.
+Wiltshire Search and Rescue works on an on-call system, and all operational members are required to use an app to update whether they are available to attend a callout.

-A team member has total control over choosing the times that they are on-call, and can change their on-call status at a moment’s notice, and we understand that work and family commitments should come first.
+A team member has total control over choosing the times that they are on-call, and can change their status at a moment’s notice; we understand that work and family commitments should come first.